UPGRADE TO GET UP TO 85% OFF GITKRAKEN PRO

 git merge FETCH_HEAD

-How to Git Fetch with GitKraken Client
+How to Git Fetch with GitKraken Desktop

 The first option shown is Auto-Fetch Interval.
 You can adjust this to be as often as every minute, up to every 60 minutes.
 You can disable the Auto-Fetch feature by setting the frequency to 0

-Adjusting the Auto-Fetch in GitKraken Client
+Adjusting the Auto-Fetch in GitKraken Desktop

-GitKraken Client makes it easy to see what is going on in your repository and keep on top of changes from multiple remotes!
+GitKraken Desktop makes it easy to see what is going on in your repository and keep on top of changes from multiple remotes!
 And features like Auto-Fetch add more convenience and peace of mind than working in the terminal alone.

-GitKraken Client…that’s so Fetch
+GitKraken Desktop…that’s so Fetch

-GitKraken Client makes it easy to work with remote repositories, no matter how many other collaborators are updating code.
+GitKraken Desktop makes it easy to work with remote repositories, no matter how many other collaborators are updating code.
 This legendary Git tool makes it much simpler to stay up-to-date with changes with Auto-Fetch capabilities, and seeing code changes is as simple as clicking on a file name on the right panel.

 Additional Resources